amaler0823/-C-O-/README.md

 # -C服O-
-All Services Referred == tech+biz basically， so that there should be an occupation for "C服O" also CJO
+All Services Referred == tech+biz basically， so that there should be an occupation for "C服O" also CJO😁<br/>
+Covering CTO🔧 and CBO📋